K. M. Peterson

 Professional Biography

-K. M. Peterson offers over twenty years experience in all facets of Information Technology, across academic, scientific and commercial environments.
+K. M. Peterson works across traditional boundaries in Information Technology, with a passion for listening and teaching and a focus on helping those who use technology in an organization work more productively and efficiently.
+His experience spans over twenty years in all facets of Information Technology, across academic, scientific and commercial environments.
 He is a technical manager, with hands-on expertise in infrastructure: computer servers, network technologies, data management, and the disciplines of creating facilities that power reliable and scalable applications.
-He has built data centers, and managed teams of systems administrators, database architects, network engineers, and end-user support specialists.
+He has built data centers and managed teams of systems administrators, database architects, network engineers, and end-user support specialists.
 Mr. Peterson has mastered technologies from operating systems (Windows, Linux, and Mac) to security, Storage Area Networks and virtualization, to network management and routing.

 Most recently, Mr. Peterson was responsible for Information Technology services at Basis Technology Corporation.
 In addition to managing a small but capable team, he also architected a number of new applications, provided backstop support in a complex and fast-paced environment at the company's U.S. and international offices, and significantly increased the capacity of the production resources for the company.